Covariate-assisted Sparse Tensor Completion: Introduction

 \textbf{Paper organization:} The rest of the paper is organized as follows.
 Section \ref{sec:prelim} reviews some notations, basic definitions of algebra of tensors.
 Section \ref{sec:meth} presents our model, the optimization problem and our algorithm along with procedures for initialization and parameter tuning.
 Section \ref{sec:analtheo} presents the main theoretical results.
 Section \ref{sec:simul} contains a series of simulation studies.
 Section \ref{sec:realdata} applies our algorithm to an advertisement data set to illustrate its practical advantages.
-Section \ref{sup:extension} discusses two extensions of the proposed model.
-All proof details, lemmas and additional experiments are left in the supplemental material.
+Interesting extensions, all proof details, lemmas and additional experiments are left in the supplemental material.